GSA/notifications-api/terraform/README.md

 The `development` module is rather different from the other environment modules.
 While the other environments can be used to create (or destroy) cloud resources, the development module mostly just sets up access to pre-existing resources needed for local software development.

 The `bootstrap` directory is not an environment module.
 Instead, it sets up infrastructure needed to deploy Terraform in any of the environments.
 If you are new to the project, [this is where you should start](#retrieving-existing-bucket-credentials).

-Similarly, `shared` is not an environment; this module lends code to all the environments.
+Similarly, `shared` is not an environment.
+It is a module that lends code to all the environments.
+Please note that changes to `shared` codebase will be applied to all envrionments the next time CI/CD (or a user) runs Terraform in that environment.

+> [!WARNING]
+> Editing `shared` code is risky because it will be applied to production

 Files within these directories look like this: